 Show notification on phone

-This setting doesn't refer to the widgets per se, but rather to the persistent notification that the app places in your phone's status area while it's running.
-This is your indication that Wearable Widgets is alive in the background, ready to send widgets to your device.
+This setting doesn't refer to the widgets per se, but rather to the ongoing notification that the app places in your phone's status area while it's running.
+This is your indication that Wearable Widgets is alive in the background, casting widgets to your device.

 This notification doesn't hurt anything, but we understand that it does bother some people, so we give you the option here to turn it off.
 But be aware that doing so may make your widgets less reliable; without this notification, the system is more likely to kill the WW process, and when it does so you may find that your widgets no longer work correctly.
 So, use this setting at your own risk.

 Even with all of the above tweaks, a few widgets simply don't play nicely with our app right now.
 Here are the problematic ones that we're aware of:

 We've had several reports that the Wink home automation widget doesn't receive taps from the wearable device - meaning that you can't control your lights (or whatever) using our app - and have had other reports that the Wink widget simply doesn't load at all.
 We hope to address these issues at some point, but at the moment have no hardware compatible with Wink, and so are unable to reproduce the problem currently.
 We'll update this page if/when the situation changes.

 The playback widget from music streaming service Tidal has rendering problems on the current version of Wearable Widgets.
 Specifically, you can't see most of the control buttons.
 We have a lead on this issue and are planning to get it fixed in a future release, but we need to be sure that we don't break other widgets in the process (always a danger).